michaelpq/michaelpq.github.io/_posts/2014-05-10-make-postgres-sing-mingw.markdown

 Visual C++ (MSVC), but as well another, more hacky way using MinGW.
-This may be even an easier way to enter in the world of Windows development if you are used to Unix-like OSes as you do not need to rely on some externally-developped SDK and still need to type by yourself commands like ./configure and make.
+This may be even an easier way to enter in the world of Windows development if you are used to Unix-like OSes as you do not need to rely on some externally-developed SDK and still need to type by yourself commands like ./configure and make.

 First of all, once you have your hands on a Windows box, perhaps the